LISA-SWP25/.github/profile/README.md

 # LISA Project – Dropper and Agent System

+## Description

+LISA is a system that simulates realistic user behavior within an isolated training infrastructure of a cyber range.
+The purpose of the system is to create a background of "peaceful" activity that enables conducting detection and incident analysis training in conditions close to real ones.

 ## Usage

 Our project consists of multi-platform droppers that inject Linux and Windows agents into live processes using advanced techniques.